budulinek/arduino-altherma-controller/README.md

 * Discreet analog outputs for various operational modes.
 These outputs accept discreet integer values - see the provided hints.
 Here is an example of Heating/Cooling operational mode:
 <img src="pics/loxone5.png" />

 If you want to control your heat pump through Loxone App (just like I did in the short video above) or Loxone Web Interface, use the `EIB push-button` block.
-It has the same functionality as a normal push-button but in addition has the State (S) input which can forward the status of a heat pump settings without triggering an action on the output.
+It has the same functionality as a normal push-button but in addition has the State (S) input that can forward the status of a heat pump settings without triggering an action on the output.
 As a result, you can have a smooth two-directional communication between the main Daikin controller and the Loxone App.
 Here you have a solution for the DHW On/Off push-button and the DHW Boost push button.
-Please note that the DHW_OnOff_B input is a compound input which needs to be decoded with `Binary Decoder`:
+Please note that the DHW_OnOff_B input is a compound input that needs to be decoded with `Binary Decoder`:
 <img src="pics/loxone6.png" />
 ### 5. Digital Outputs (Relays)

 By default, the main Daikin controller (the user interface mounted at the indoor unit) acts as a thermostat.
 It has a temperature sensor and can control the heat pump by comparing the actual room temperature with target room temperature.
-This is not very practical solution if the main Daikin controller is located at the unit which sits somewhere in a separate boiler room.
+This is not very practical solution if the main Daikin controller is located at the unit that sits somewhere in a separate boiler room.

 Fortunately, 1) Daikin Altherma allows you to connect an external thermostat and 2) Loxone Miniserver can act as an external thermostat.